dantleech/blog/content/posts/2025/01-09-one-hour-expression-language.md

         };
     }

-    // our original parse function is updated to accept a "precedence" public function parse(Tokens $tokens, int $precedence = 0): Node {
+    // our original parse function is updated to accept a "precedence" which we'll set when we recurse. public function parse(Tokens $tokens, int $precedence = 0): Node {
         // parse the operand (e.g. 5) as we did before.